denven/yihack-onedrive-uploader/README.md

 4. create a client secret and save the secret **Value** for next steps
 ![Get client credential](./screenshots/client_secret.png)

-5. Authentication setting for personal account type only:
+5. Authentication setting for personal account type only
 ![Authentication](./screenshots/personal_authentication.png)

 ### Use the repository code to upload your media files